 There were three junction points where power first came into the room: at the light switch, behind a blank plate above the switch, and at the thermostat for the electric baseboard heater.
 There are methods of tracing wires that don’t require demolition, but I wanted to see for myself exactly where the wires went.
 Besides, with the wall open, I could easily address the protruding device box, which was my reason for this minor demolition in the first place.

 Talk about opening a proverbial can of worms!
-Behind the drywall was four mil vapor barrier with seams that were not taped.
+Behind the drywall was four mil vapor barrier with un-taped seams.
 Our building code requires 6 mil, though that may have changed after the previous owner built the addition.
 That still doesn’t excuse the gaps, however.
 No doubt the rest of the addition was in the same state, but I could at least make sure that this room was done properly.
 Thus I decided to take down all the drywall in the room, fix the wiring and insulation and put up the correct 6 mil barrier.

-With the old materials removed, I had a good look at how the addition was framed.
+Once I removed the old materials, I got a good look at the framing.
 The exterior walls were 2×4 construction which only allowed for R-12 insulation.
 With the walls opened up, I had a real opportunity to add more insulation.
 I chose add horizontal 2×2 strapping with batts of R-12 fiberglass insulation carefully separated in half, allowing roughly another R-6 with a bit of a thermal break.

 The window was trimmed out with 1/2″ thick oak.
-The sides and top were cut to be flush with the drywall.
-The bottom sill was cut to overhang by about an inch, with the side wings each extending about an inch past the edge of the casing molding.
+The bottom sill overhangs the wall by about an inch, and extends at about an inch past the edge of the casing molding at the sides.

 Unfortunately, I made a big mistake by installing the box frame in place one piece at a time instead of pre-building it to make sure it was square.
 And sure enough, it isn’t square– a defect that made installing the casing molding and measuring for blinds more difficult.
 But once finished, most people won’t notice my questionable workmanship.

 A number of deficiencies in the addition became known to us during this project and in the months that followed.
 The addition is far from meeting the minimum code requirements.
 There is no access to the crawl space.
 The framing is only 2×4 with minimal insulation.
 The electrical work is a mess.
 The foundation for the addition is of questionable quality.
 Walls are not straight and the ceiling sags in places.
 Some problems we noticed when we first looked at the house.
 Other problems should have been noted by the home inspector.
 To address all these issues would take such extensive work that we resigned ourselves to the fact that the addition would have to be torn down and rebuilt properly at some point in the future.
-Therefore, the work I did in the computer room is not permanent.
+Therefore, the work I did in the home office will eventually end up in the landfill.

 Project completed in 2003